PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/deterministic_simulation_testing/index.md

 - Messages sent from one computer to another can be lost, delayed or duplicated

 #### Single-decree Paxos

-[Paxos] is one of the algorithms that can be used to solve the consensus problem.

 The algorithm can be explained in two phases: